-Currently, the Public Safety Department has a staff of 67; 49 of whom are crossed trained and certified fire and police officers; two of whom are police certified only; five are fire certified only; and 11 are civilian personnel.
+Currently, the Public Safety Department has a staff of 63; 44 of whom are crossed trained and certified fire and police officers; one of whom is police certified only; seven are fire certified only; and 11 are civilian personnel.
 This equates to 4.2 sworn police officers per 1,000 population.
-By way of comparison to cities of comparable size with Public Safety Departments, the number of sworn police officers to population is a little above average.
+By way of comparison to cities of comparable size with Public Safety Departments, the number of sworn police officers to population is above average.

-officer-to-population Current ratios notwithstanding, stretching the community through annexation has created a need for six patrol zones.
-Each zone is assigned a patrol officer 12 hour shifts. workina With annexations east of the Congaree, in Richland County, and west of the Columbia Airport, routine patrols have become less efficient and more costly due to the added distance and time to Continued patrol these areas. annexations in these more remote outlying areas will trigger the need for additional personnel and equipment to maintain the current patrol schedule.
+Current officer-topopulation ratios notwithstanding, stretching the community through annexation has created a need for six patrol zones.
+Each zone is assigned a patrol officer working 12 shifts. hour With annexations east of the Congaree, in Richland County, and west of the Columbia Airport, routine patrols have become less efficient and more costly

-Table 18 Law Enforcement Profile City of Cayce Public Safety officers 48 Population residing within area of jurisdiction 12,680 Area of jurisdiction (square miles) 16.5 Number sworn police officers per 1,000 population, 4.2

-16.5 Area of j Number 4.2 Average number public safety officers for cities of 55 comparable size (10,000-24,999) Average number public safety officers per 1,000 3.45 population for cities of comparable size (10,000-24,999) Law enforcement officers per square mile 2.9 Source: City of Cayce; U.S. Department of Commerce, Bureau of Census: and Municipal Year Book, 2004.
+Table 18 Law Enforcement Profile City of Cayce 2004 2009 Public Safety officers 48 52 Population residing within area of jurisdiction 12,680 12,528 Area of jurisdiction (square miles) 16.5 16.65 Number sworn police officers per 1,000 population, 4.2 4.2 Average number public safety officers for cities of comparable size (10,000-24,999) 55 50 Average number public safety officers per 1,000 population for cities of comparable size (10,000-24,999) 3.45 1.9 Law enforcement officers per square mile 2.9 3.1 Source: City of Cayce; U.S. Department of Justice; Bureau of Census; and Municipal Year Book, 2004, 2009, 2010.